contiamo/operational-visualizations/docs/adr/0006-static-vs-dynamic-check.md

 };
 ```

 There is a chance that visualusation can crash at runtime in user's face.
-We can be more gracefull about this and replace `throw` with `return "Error"` in production mode.
+We can be more graceful about this and replace `throw` with `return "Error"` in production mode.

 Maybe later we will do the same change for `PivotGrid`.